NEONATAL ISOERYTHROLYSIS IN KITTENS

 Colostrum is special milk produced by the mother of any mammal species for the first 12-24 hours or so.
 The first day of life is extra special for baby mammals as this is the time when the mother gives a copy of her own immunity to her young.
 The milk produced in this period is rich with all the antibodies the mother has to give: vaccination generated antibodies, antibodies from exposure to all sorts of proteins she has experienced or infections she has survived, and, of course, antibodies against the “wrong” blood type.

 The infant’s intestine is in a sensitive time during this period.
 The antibodies delivered in the mother’s colostrum are not digested like regular proteins; instead, they are absorbed intact and provide the basis for the baby’s protection against infectious disease until the baby’s immune system is mature enough to make its own antibodies.
 After the first day of life, the intestine achieves what is called “closure” and no more such absorption takes place.
-Any proteins that enter the GI tract are broken down as nutrients.
+After closure, any proteins that enter the GI tract are broken down as nutrients.

 The type B mother cat is giving a great big dose of anti-A antibodies right into her kittens with her colostrum and the babies are absorbing it into their bodies.
 The antibodies destroy the kittens’ developing red blood cells, they get pale, perhaps even jaundiced.
 They get weaker and weaker and then they die, poisoned by their own mother’s milk.